Kindred | Women’s Guided Day Hiking Program

 Elise Lavers

 Elise grew up in the mid-north of South Australia and as a kid, loved nothing more than bike riding through the forest and surfing at the Yorke Peninsula.
 After taking a gap year to train to kayak across Bass Strait, Elise is now passionate about connecting women back to themselves, other women, and nature through positive, low- barrier outdoor experiences in SA.
 Elise’s biggest bushwalking accomplishment was completing the 1,000km Bibbulmum Track in Winter, 2025, with 650kms of it solo.
 She has also recently completed Tasmania’s notorious South Coast Track in January 2026.
-Elise has a bachelor of health sciences and a bachelor of secondary education, plus 10 years experience in the outdoor tourism industry.
+Elise has a bachelor of health sciences and a bachelor of secondary education, plus 10 years experience in the outdoor tourism industry and bushwalking leadership certification.

 Founder and lead bushwalking guide